 If you are traveling the entirety of Vietnam you will no doubt find yourself needing to get from Nha Trang to Mui Ne at some stage.
 Though unfortunately, this isn’t a main transport route like the rest of Vietnam and your options will have decreased for direct journeys.
 Nevertheless, I am here to explain all options for you, whether that is a plane, bus or train, I will let you know how to book, prices, and more!

 Mui Ne is a cute little seaside town on the coast of Vietnam.
 There isn’t a heap of things to do here, but there is enough to keep you entertained for a couple of days.
-Think sand dunes, fishing villages, and interesting landscapes, it is worth Though if you are traveling from North to South like I was you will find yourself needing to figure out how to travel from Nha Trang to Mui Ne.
+Think sand dunes, fishing villages, and interesting landscapes.
+Though if you are traveling from North to South like I was you will find yourself needing to figure out how to travel from Nha Trang to Mui Ne.

 Luckily the journey itself isn’t too long and actually quite scenic.
 We hadn’t booked anything prior to arriving in Nha Trang and simply decided to wait and see how we felt.
 We knew there would basically only be one direct option between Nha Trang to Mui Ne.
 Though for a more comfortable journey we wouldn’t mind having to transfer between transport.